Table Of Contents

 Setting Up Initial Parameters

 For the SCE platform to communicate properly, set basic global parameters.
 The following is a summary of the initial setup parameters and commands.
-For more information, refer to the Cisco SCE8000 Software Configuration Guide.
+For more information, see the Cisco SCE 8000 Software Configuration Guide.

 •IP address of the default gateway.